CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ### Meta-Language interpreter based on an AST Tree

 My initial idea was to create an interpreter that could run any instruction defined in a meta-language.
 I made a first version capable of interpreting elementary mathematical operations like `(2*7)+3`.
-It was based on a AST Tree where each the operation was stored as follow:
+It was based on a AST Tree where each operation was stored as follow:

 ![image](https://user-images.githubusercontent.com/34804976/147769202-731bad0b-c52e-45c0-a0d9-febddf87a1d6.png)

-In order to develop an interpreter capable of running more complex programs, I had to define 5 types of nodes:
+In order to develop an interpreter capable of running more complex programs, I had to define 4 types of nodes:

 - Operator nodes which accepts 2 operands
 - Operand, which are terminal nodes and are basically values